All Episodes

 What part of it are these people not getting?

-What with his speech last night about the family, about child care, about elder care, about mothers who stay home.
+But with his speech last night about the family, about child care, about elder care, about mothers who stay home, you read all the different things in that speech.

-What he's doing is he's taking money and power out of Washington where Hillary wants to use it to have more government run child care centers with more unionized membership.
+What he's doing is he's taking money and power out of Washington, where Hillary wants to use it, to have more government-run child care centers with more unionized membership.

 And he's sending it back home.

-He's saying it's your money you ought to get to keep it and by the way he talks very specifically you ought to be able to collaborate with others in the spirit of Uber and Airbnb and other collaborative systems.
+And by the way, he talks very specifically, you ought to be able to collaborate with others in the spirit of Uber and Airbnb and other collaborative systems.

 And you ought to be able to use modern technology so that you and other folks in your neighborhood are able to collaborate and work together without a Washington bureaucrat giving you permission.

-Now it's actually a very decentralizing pro family pro-child speech.
+Now, it's actually a very decentralizing, pro-family, pro-child speech.

-Uh and I just think that they're totally wrong.
+And I just think that they're totally wrong.

-He wants to go after fraud in order to pay for the cost of certain programs and people shrug and say well they always say that.
+He wants to go after fraud in order to pay for the cost of certain programs.

 That's real money.

-You're going to be on Hannity great look forward to it.
+You're going to be on Hannity.

-Trump continues to exploit Hillary Clinton's gaffe saying that half of the Trump supporters could be put quote into the basket of deplorables.
+Trump continues to exploit Hillary Clinton's gaffe, saying that half of the Trump supporters could be put, quote, into the basket of deplorables.

-She was reading prepared remarks, and she had said it previously.
+She was reading prepared remarks and she had said it previously.

 She had not said half of the supporters previously.